-up-regulated in the same direction by the qPCR expression analysis in SF bulk CD14+ monocytes compared to PB (Figure 5.16 a).
+up-regulated in the same direction by the qPCR expression analysis in synovial fluid bulk CD14+ monocytes compared to peripheral blood (Figure 5.16 a).

 Similarly to the CC-mixed results, the DEGs in the CC-IL7R cluster

-between SF and PB were also enriched for those genes with at least one DARs nearby (Fisher exact test pval=1.85x10−9).
-Amongst the 22 DEGs overlapping a proximal DAR, 13 of them had correlated dysregulation of expression and chromatin accessibility only 4 presented opposite directionality in the variation of the two features (Table 5.8).
+between synovial fluid and peripheral blood were also enriched for those genes with at least one DARs nearby (Fisher exact test pval=1.85x10−9).
+Amongst the 22 DEGs overlapping a proximal DAR, 13 of them had correlated dysregulation of expression and chromatin accessibility only 4 showed opposite directionality in the variation of the two features (Table 5.8).
 The CC-IL7R cluster and CD44 data not shown.

-Overall, this results have shown only moderate correlation between gene expression and proximal chromatin accessibility, which may highlight causality to some extent for the dysregulation of the chromatin landscape in the alteration of gene expression between CD14+ monocytes in the two tissues.
+Overall, these results have shown only moderate correlation between gene expression and proximal chromatin accessibility, which may highlight causality to some extent for the dysregulation of the chromatin landscape in the alteration of gene expression between CD14+ monocytes in the two tissues.

 Mass cytometry reveals differences in protein expression consistent with the chromatin accessibility and transcriptomic profile in PsA CD14+ monocytes.

-To determine the effect of chromatin accessibility and genes expression differences in CD14+ monocytes between SF and PB at the protein level mass cytometry was conducted in collaboration with Dr Hussein Al-Mossawi and Dr Nicole Yager.
+To determine the effect of chromatin accessibility and genes expression differences in CD14+ monocytes between synovial fluid and peripheral blood at the protein level mass cytometry was conducted in collaboration with Dr Hussein Al-Mossawi and Dr Nicole Yager.
 For those samples with paired ATAC and/or qPCR expression data,

 intra-cellular staining for relevant cytokines was performed before and after treatment with BFA, which blocks cytokine release and enables identification of cells actively producing cytokines in absence of additional inflammatory stimuli (see Chapter 2).
 Due to technical problems, only a limited number of intra- cellular cytokine staining passed QC, being TNF-α amongst the more relevant ones.